Valvoline: NASCAR

-Valvoline haș sponsored in some sort of capacity in NASCAR since 1981.
+Valvoline has sponsored in some sort of capacity in NASCAR since 1981.
 They first entered the sport with Cale Yarborough in 1981 and 1982 with M. C. Anderson Racing.
 In 1983 and 1984, they appeared on the Wood Brothers Racing legendary 21 car with Buddy Baker then the year after they sponsored Ron Bouchard and the 47 Race Hill Farms Team.
-Following Bouchard to Curb Racing in 1986 and then with Greg Sacks in 1987 in the 50 for the Dingman Brothers Racing team.
+The brand followed Bouchard to Curb Racing in 1986 and then ran with Greg Sacks in 1987 in the 50 for the Dingman Brothers Racing team.
 The following season, they sponsored RahMoc Enterprises and Neil Bonnett, which capped the season off with a win in Australia, NASCAR's first entry outside of North America.